Jojo-Schmitz/notenames/Readme.md

 Available locales: English, German, Dutch, Japanese, Italian, French, Spanish, Portuguese, Russian, Romainan, Danish, Norwegian, Swedish, Polish, Slovak, Czech and Greek.

-The double sharp and double flat notes as well as Fb, Cb, E# and B# still need translation into Italian, French, Spanish, Portuguese, Russian, Romanian and Greek, help is more than welcome.
+The double sharp and double flat notes as well as Fb, Cb, E# and B# still need translation into Spanish, Portuguese, Russian, Romanian and Greek, help is more than welcome.

 If you also want it to show courtesy- and microtonal accidentals, change `false` to `true` in the plugin code.
 Note however, that none of these have yet been translated, and their 'clear text' names can be rather long (e.g. "mirrored-flat-slash").